Seth7171/AdventureCloud/README.md

 # Welcome to our Cloud Computing repository
-This repo includes exercises and class assignments.
+This repo includes exercises and class assignments for Group 7.

 ## Assignment 1
 part A - "cloud computing HW01_A solution.docx"